runekaagaard/snowscript/README.rst

 Quoted
 ------

-Code blocks inside "{}" is concatenated to the string.
+Code inside "{}" concatenates to the string.

 snowscript::